The internet is full of success stories and my 6-figures language-learning blog French Together could be considered one of them

 You may look at this story and think I really don’t know what I’m doing, and you would be entirely right.

 And here is another thing I have learned over the years, nobody does.

 The best way to find your niche as a blogger isn’t to think for weeks, it’s to get to work, write a few articles and see how you feel.

 Because you won’t know whether something is right for you unless you actually do it.

-So, if you are not sure what to blog about or write about, consider trying to write a few articles on different topics and seeing what works and what you like.
+So, if you are not sure what to blog about, consider trying to write a few articles on different topics and seeing what works and what you like.

 Grow With Less’ growth and income report